JordanCWard/Row_Health/README.md

 #HealthyLiving had the highest cost at $4,662.
 Summer Wellness had the lowest cost per click at $0.02.

-Silver had the most claims with 4
+Silver had the most claims with 43,179.
+Silver had the most clicks with 794,857.
+Silver had the highest cost at $33,962.
+Bronze, Silver and Platinum had the lowest cost per click at $0.04.

 Overall